eclipse-basyx/basyx-python-sdk/server/README.md

 - [Submodel Repository Service][5]

 It uses the [HTTP API][1] and the [AASX][7], [JSON][8], and [XML][9] Adapters of the [BaSyx Python SDK][3], to serve regarding files from a given directory.
-The files are only read, chages won't persist.
+The files are only read, changes won't persist.

 Alternatively, the container can also be told to use the [Local-File Backend][2] instead, which stores AAS and Submodels as individual JSON files and allows for persistent changes (except supplementary files, i.e. files referenced by `File` submodel elements).
 See [below](#options) on how to configure this.